 Employee Advocacy Gamification

 Challenges, leaderboards, and rewards turn passive participation into a competitive habit.
-Watch posting frequency double in 30 days.
+Based on Supergrow customer data, teams see posting frequency double within 30 days.

 Start a challenge